nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### Blink

+Circuit:
+LED connected to pin 36, CSID0

-A 'hello world' example that blinks an LED on pin 36, CSDID0.
+A 'hello world' example that blinks an LED on pin 36.
 If using a bare C.H.I.P.
 Pro, connect a 5mm LED with a 220 Ohm resistor in series to pin 36 and ground.

 **1.** Launch GadgetCLI